On three domination-based identification problems in block graphs: Introduction

 \section{Introduction}

-For a graph $G$ that models a facility or a multiprocessor network, detection devices can be placed at its vertices to locate an intruder (like a fire, a thief or a saboteur) or a faulty processor.
-Depending on the features of the detection devices, different dominating sets can be used to determine the optimal distribution of the detection devices in $G$.
-In the following, we study three problems arising in this context which all have been actively studied during the last decade, see e.g. the bibliography maintained by Lobstein \cite{Lobstein_Lib}.
+For a graph $G$ that models a facility or a multiprocessor network, detection devices can be placed at its vertices to locate an intruder (like a faulty processor, a fire or a thief).
+Depending on the features of the detection devices, different types of dominating sets can be used to determine the optimum distributions of these devices across the vertices of $G$.
+In this article, we study three problems arising in this context, namely the three types of dominating sets — called the \emph{identifying codes}, \emph{locating-dominating codes} and \emph{open locating-dominating codes} — of a given graph.
+Each of these problems has been extensively studied during the last decades (see the bibliography maintained by Lobstein~\cite{lobstein2012watching}).
+These three types of codes are among the most prominent notions within the larger research area of identification problems in discrete structures pioneered by R\'enyi~\cite{renyi1961}, with numerous applications, for example in fault-diagnosis~\cite{Rao93}, biological testing~\cite{MS85} or machine learning~\cite{CN98}.